 810840.
 Small Church Ministries - Holding account for grants made by the Synod to provide retreats for pastors of small membership churches.
 The Small Church Ministries Task Group and/or the Executive Council authorize disbursements from this account.

 810860.
 Chambless Memorial – Funds given to support Presbytery camps.
 The Camp and Children Task Group and/or Executive Council authorize disbursements from this account.

-Health FSA Accounts

-820000.
-Health FSA-L Burrowes - Holding account to be used to reimburse named staff person for federally approved health related expenses.
-The Treasurer is authorized to disburse these funds upon receipt of itemized statements and an approved voucher.

-820007.
-Health FSA-T Strickland - Holding account to be used to reimburse named staff person for federally approved health related expenses.
-The Treasurer is authorized to disburse these funds upon receipt of itemized statements and an approved voucher.
+810899.
+Nurture Division Misc/One Time – Temporary holding account for miscellaneous Nurture gifts.

 C. Mission Treasury Fund

 Mission Treasury Funds are those budgeted from congregational mission giving for carrying out the mission of the General Assembly of the Presbyterian Church (U.S.A.), the Synod of Living Waters, and Presbytery.
 Expenditures of Mission Treasury funds are authorized through the Annual Budget adopted by Presbytery and are to be regularly disbursed to agencies of the PC(U.S.A.) by the Treasurer.